Support Our ‘Test for Tommy’ Pulse Oximetry Campaign

 Help Tiny Tickers to place life-saving pulse oximetry machines in hospitals

-Each machine costs around £725 to buy and place in a hospital, together we can make sure every hospital has access to at least one of these potentially life-saving machines.
+The cost for providing and placing each bedside machine (or 3 handheld equivalents) is £725.
+Together we can make sure every hospital has access to at least one of these potentially life-saving machines.